 CHANGES IN THE EXCHANGE RATE MAY INCREASE THE STERLING EQUIVALENT OF YOUR DEBT.

 Sterling mortgage loans are provided by Coutts Finance Co, a wholly owned subsidiary of Coutts & Co.
 Non-sterling mortgage loans are provided by Coutts & Co.
-Both Coutts & Co and Coutts Finance Co are authorised and regulated by the Financial Services Authority.
+Both Coutts & Co and Coutts Finance Co are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Over 18s only.
 Written quotations available.
 Security required.
 An acceptable life assurance policy may also be required.

 Past performance should not be taken as a guide to future performance.